novavi/fdc3-installer/README.md

 ### I think some of these discovery strategies are bad and should be removed.

 It's difficult to completely disagree with this statement.
 In particular, the Discovery Strategies Explanation section highlights some of the issues relating to the use of the AppWindowName strategy in practice.

+### The number of strategies supported make this library very flexible, but are there perhaps too many strategies?

+This is a perfectly valid argument because it's true that supporting numerous strategies adds a certain degree of complexity from the perspective of both the library consumer and library author.
+And it's also true that complexity can hinder adoption - which would obviously be a bad thing.
+If in future there was a specific standard setting out how a browser-based FDC3 Desktop Agent *must* be provided and bootstrapped, there would be plenty of scope for simplification in the library in those areas.
+However, note that any standards in this area would need to be part of a future version of the FDC3 spec (and would therefore require that spec to extend further into the area of implementation details, rather than focusing almost exclusively on the API itself).

+In terms of the discovery strategies, at this stage ideas for additional strategies would actually be encouraged though.
+This is because the library is partly aimed at providing a framework for trying out different options - the idea being that in discussion in the FDC3 community, it might subsequently be possible to settle on a sensible finite set of strategies which could be recommended for different use cases.

 ### I am using a proprietary FDC3 Desktop Agent implementation - if I used this library does it mean I (or my vendor) have to make this implementation publicly available?